Mission Indians: History

 Spanish explorers arrived on California's coasts as early as the mid-16th century.
 In 1769, the first Spanish Franciscan mission was built in San Diego.
 Local tribes were relocated and conscripted into forced labor on the mission, stretching from San Diego to San Francisco.
 Disease, starvation, excessive physical labor, and torture decimated these tribes.
 Many were baptized as Catholics by the Franciscan missionaries at the missions.

 Mission Indians were from many regional Native American tribes; their members were often relocated together in new mixed groups, and the Spanish named the Indian groups after the responsible mission.
 For instance, the Payomkowishum were renamed Luiseños, after the Mission San Luis Rey; the Acjachemem were renamed the Juaneños, after the Mission San Juan Capistrano and the Kizh or Kisiannos renamed the Gabrieleño, after the Mission San Gabriel.

 The Catholic priests forbade the Indians from practicing their native culture, resulting in the disruption of many tribes' linguistic, spiritual, and cultural practices.
 With no acquired immunity to the exposure of European diseases (as well as sudden cultural upheaval and lifestyle demands), the population of Mission Indians suffered high mortality and dramatic decreases, especially in the coastal regions; the population was reduced by 90 percent, between 1769 and 1848.

 Despite the missionaries' attempts to convert the Indigenous peoples of the missions, often referred to in mission records as "neophytes", they indicated that their attempts at conversion were often unsuccessful.
-For example, in 1803, twenty-eight years into the mission period, Friar Fermín de Lasuén wrote:
+Indigenous groups did not passively assimilate into mission life under Spanish authority.
+Archaeological evidence proposes that Indigenous people maintained and adapted their cultural practices through food preparation and household organization.